mykter/afl-training/docker/README.md

     $ docker build . -t afltraining
 (note that the password is included in the image - don't publically publish the image with a password you're using for a live training session!)

-To run it locally:
+To run it locally (note you need privileged containers to use the `asan_cgroups/limit_memory.sh` script):

-    $ docker run -p 22000:22 afltraining
+    $ docker run --privileged -p 22000:22 afltraining
     $ ssh fuzzer@localhost -p 22000

 To run multiple instances on Amazon: